jhollan10b/aptleasing/README.md

 3. Open your browser at `http://localhost:5000` to access the web app.

-Submitted applications are saved to `applications.csv` in the project directory.
+Submitted applications are stored in `applications.db` (a SQLite database) in the project directory.
+Each entry records the applicant details along with the date and time the application was submitted.